Concentration bounds for temporal difference learning with linear function approximation: The case of batch data and uniform sampling: Fast LinUCB using SA and application to news-recommendation

 For conducting the experiments, we use the framework provided by the ICML exploration and exploitation challenge \cite{li12}, based on the user click log dataset \cite{webscope} for the Yahoo! front page today module (see Fig. \ref{fig:today}).
 We run each algorithm on several data files corresponding to different days in October, 2011.

-The choice of the number of iterations of fLS-SA to make in fLinUCB-SA is an arbitrary one.
-Our aim is simply to show that using a stochastic approximation iterate in place of an exact solution to the least squares problem does not significantly decrease performance of a higher level algorithm while it does drastically decreasing complexity.

 Each data file has an average of nearly two million records of user click information.
 Each record in the data file contains various information obtained from a user visit.
 These include the displayed article, whether the user clicked on it or not, user features and a list of available articles that could be recommended.
 The precise format is described in \cite{li12}.
-The evaluation of the algorithms in this framework is done in a off-line manner using a procedure described in \cite{li2011unbiased}.
+The evaluation of the algorithms in this framework is done in an off-line manner using a procedure described in \cite{li2011unbiased}.

-For fLinUCB-SA, we set $\mu$ to $1$, $\alpha$ to $0.1$, $\tau$ to $20$ and $\theta_0$ to the $d=136$ dimensional ${\mathbf 1}$ vector.
-Further, the step-sizes $\gamma_k$ are chosen as $1/k$.
-The constant $\kappa$ used in second term of the UCB value for each arm in Algorithm \ref{alg:LinUCBwithBGD}, is set to $0.1$.
-This choice is motivated by a cross-validation experiment, the results of which are provided Table \ref{tab:kappaCrossValidation}.

-\paragraph{Results} We report the norm difference and CTR score value obtained from our experimental runs in Figs. \ref{fig:normdiff-salsa} and \ref{fig:ctr-compare}, respectively.
-The norm difference we report is the distance in ${\ell}^2$ norm between the fLS-SA iterate $\theta_n$ and the least squares solution $\hat\theta_n$ at each instant $n$ of the LinUCB algorithm.
-The CTR score value here is the ratio of the number of clicks that an algorithm gets to the total number of iterations it completes, multiplied by $10000$ for ease of visualization purposes.
+\paragraph{Results.} We report the tracking error and runtimes from our experimental runs in Figs. \ref{fig:normdiff-salsa} and \ref{fig:runtime-compare}, respectively.
+As in the case of batchTDQ, the tracking error is the distance in ${\ell}^2$ norm between the fLS-SA iterate $\theta_n$ and the RLS solution $\hat\theta_n$ at each instant $n$ of the LinUCB algorithm.
+The runtimes in Fig. \ref{fig:runtime-compare} are for five different data files corresponding to five days in October, 2009 of the dataset \cite{webscope} and compare the classic RLS solver time against fLS-SA time for each day of the dataset considered.

-From Fig. \ref{fig:normdiff-salsa}, we observe that, at every instant $n$ of the LinUCB algorithm, fLS-SA algorithm iterate $\theta_{20}$ tracks the corresponding least squares solution $\hat\theta_n$.
-Further, the observed difference in ${\ell}^2$-norm is negligible, reinforcing the usefulness of fLS-SA in a higher level machine learning algorithm such as LinUCB.
+From Fig. \ref{fig:normdiff-salsa}, we observe that, in iteration $n=165$ of the LinUCB algorithm, fLS-SA algorithm iterate $\theta_{\tau}(n)$ converges rapidly to the corresponding RLS solution $\hat\theta_n$.
+The choice $165$ for the iteration is arbitrary, as we observed similar behavior across iterations of LinUCB.

-Figs. \ref{fig:runtime-compare} and \ref{fig:ctr-compare} present the CTR scores and runtimes observed by running LinUCB and fLinUCB-SA on five different data files corresponding to five days in October, 2009 of the dataset \cite{webscope}.
-We observe that the CTR scores observed when fLS-SA is used are not significantly worse than the vanilla LinUCB algorithm.
-On the other hand, fLinUCB-SA resulted in a runtime gain of approximately 25\% when the input data was a period of 5 days.
-While these experiments correspond to a feature dimension of $d=136$, one can expect the gains to amplify when settings with larger feature dimensions are considered.